 Yamada and his colleagues’ approach, in contrast, integrated the metal into the polymer matrix, which trapped it much more effectively.
 The researchers achieved this level of integration by starting with a soluble polymer precursor instead of an insoluble resin.
 This material contains imidazole units, a chemical structure known to bind strongly to metals such as palladium (Fig. 1).
 An insoluble composite material formed only after the researchers added palladium to the mixture because it causes the imidazole units to self-assemble around atoms of the metal—a process that they call ’molecular convolution’.

 Scanning electron microscopy revealed that the resulting polymer–palladium globules ranged from 100 to 1,000 nanometers in diameter, which aggregated into a highly porous structure reminiscent of a tiny bathroom sponge.
-“This sponge-like insoluble material can easily capture substrates and reactants from the solution, which readily react with species embedded in the sponge,” says Yamada.
+“This sponge-like insoluble material can easily capture substrates and reactants from the solution, which readily react with metal species embedded in the sponge,” says Yamada.

 The researchers showed that the catalyst is highly active as well as reusable; it is the most active catalyst yet reported for a carbon–carbon bond-forming reaction known as an allylic arylation.
-They also reused the multiple times with no apparent loss of activity, and detected no leaching of palladium from the into the reaction mixture.
+They also reused the catalyst multiple times with no apparent loss of activity, and detected no leaching of palladium from the polymer into the reaction mixture.

 Yamada and colleagues are now developing a range of composite catalysts incorporating different metals that can catalyze many other kinds of reactions.
 “These extremely highly active and reusable catalysts will provide a safe and highly efficient chemical process, which we hope will be adopted for industrial chemical process,” Yamada says.